 According to the article published in the Journal of Strength and Conditioning Research, EPOC may contribute to greater fat loss sometimes reported after interval training compared with continuous steady-state exercise

 You can think of the afterburn effect as the time when the body uses more oxygen to restore its normal metabolism.

-- During the Orangetheory fitness workout (or any physical activity) your heart beats faster and you breathe heavily to supply extra oxygen to your muscles under tension.
+- During the Orangetheory workout (or any physical activity) your heart beats faster and you breathe heavily to supply extra oxygen to your muscles under tension.